yStrack/MiniCompiler/README.md

 # MiniCompiler
--The purpose of this project is to develop in C a function called "geracod", which implements a small code generator (a "micro-compiler") for a very simple programming language called SB.
+- The purpose of this project is to develop in C a function called "geracod", which implements a small code generator (a "micro-compiler") for a very simple programming language called SB.

 # How the SB language works
 - The local variables follow the form vi, i identifies the variable (i.e v1,v2,...).